7 Most Popular Dwarf Cat Breeds

 Photo by Kote Puerto

-If you want to add a cat to your home, you might consider adopting a dwarf cat, especially if you live in an apartment or another space that doesn’t allow full-sized cats.
+If you want to add a cat to your home, consider adopting a dwarf cat, especially if you live in an apartment or another space that doesn’t allow full-sized cats.

 These adorable feline dwarf cat breeds have short legs and prominent personalities.
 Making them the perfect addition to any home.